jasonw4331/libpmquery/README.md

 A PocketMine Virion which allows plugins to query other servers for a selection of information
 ## Basic Usage
 This viron was made for developers to query Pocketmine-MP servers with ease.
-Here is some basic functionality:
+Here is some basic functionality: use it as a composer library by running the command below:

+`composer require jasonwynn10/libpmquery`

 ### Required imports
 The following imports are necessary to use the virion library: